Jbachtiger/ci-pp5-gamer-verse/README.md

 9. Navigate to 'App connected to GitHub' and search for the relevant repository
 10. Select the repository you wish to deploy and click 'Connect'
 11. Navigate to 'Manual Deploy' and click 'Deploy Branch'
-12. Check the build logs to monitor build and ensure deployment is successful
+12. Check the build logs to monitor the build and ensure deployment is successful
 13. The build is complete when the log states 'Build succeeded!'
 14. Click the 'Open App' button to view deployed app
-15. Navigate to Gitpod, install react-bootstrap by running the following terminal command:
+15. Navigate to Gitpod, and install react-bootstrap by running the following terminal command:

 ```
 npm install react-bootstrap@1.6.3 bootstrap@4.6.0